wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

     Platform Services include: Authentication, Logging, Monitoring, Security, and User Management.
     Scheduling of tasks at specific times from a queue.

 1. Different environments are stood up without hassle.
-Each environment has its own Platform Server.

     Mobile Application Build Service (MABS) is used to build mobile apps for iPhone and Android phones.